 On your death bed, you won’t look back and wish you would have worked more crappy jobs.
 So do your future self a favour and quit.

 I’ve recently left KPMG after only seven months there.
 While I’m sure it’s a good place for some, I quickly realised it was not for me.
-Working there taught me a lot about myself.
-I now know which type of work I want to do and don't want to do.
-It also taught me to never, ever again, go against my gut feeling.
+Working there has taught me a lot about myself.
+I now know which type of work I want to do and don’t want to do.
+It also taught me to never, ever again, go against my gut.

 I have thought about some of the things above too.
 I spent nights wondering if I should move on so soon after starting.
 Looking back, I should have done it much earlier.
 I might have never done it if it weren’t for sparring with my partner.
 You will likely feel the same after you find a new job.
 If you’re miserable in your role, it’s time to move on.
 No more excuses.
 The clock is ticking.